Consulting services and MEDDIC

 Software sale:

-At the ‘solution demo’ stage of a product sale, you will have out of the box technology demo environments that show how your solution meets the customer’s key requirements.
+At the solution demo stage of a product sale, you will have out-of-the-box technology demo environments that show how your solution meets the customer’s essential requirements.

-Typically, you will focus on the solution areas that most align to critical requirements you have identified when working through the Decision Criteria of your customer (the first D in MEDDIC).
+Typically, you will focus on the solution areas that most align with the critical requirements you have identified when working through your customer’s Decision criteria (the first D in MEDDIC).

 Services sale: